mingshenhk/sero-2026-status/README.md

 - date tested
 - tool or wallet version
-- network used
+- operating system
 - exact result
 - screenshot or log if available
 - whether the result is confirmed or partial

 ### Example

-- Date: 2026-03-17
+- Date: 2026-03-18
-- Component: Wallet Sync
+- Component: Pullup Windows wallet
 - Version: [fill in]
-- Result: Sync successful / failed / partial
+- OS: Windows 11
+- Result: freezes during wallet creation and import
-- Notes: [fill in]
+- Notes: issue reproduced consistently

 ---

 ## Disclaimer

 Everything here is published by independent community maintainers.
-Always verify on your own before using any wallet, staking flow, node endpoint, or exchange.
+Always verify on your own before using any wallet, staking flow, node endpoint, DApp, or exchange route.

 ---